-Therefore, in this paper, we propose a novel scenario-based run-time switching (SBRS) methodology for CNN-based applications, executed at the edge.
+Therefore, in this article, we propose a novel scenario-based run-time switching (SBRS) methodology for CNN-based applications, executed at the edge.
 In our methodology, we associate a CNN-based application with several scenarios.
 Every scenario is a CNN, specifically designed to conform to certain application's needs for accuracy, throughput, memory cost, and energy cost (see Section 6).
-During the application execution, the application environment can trigger the application to switch between the scenarios, thereby adapting the characteristics of a CNN-based application to changes in the application environment.
-To capture multiple application scenarios and allow for run-time switching between these scenarios, we represent a CNN-based application with SBRS using the novel SBRS Model of Computation (MoC), proposed in Section 7.
+During the application execution, the application environment can trigger the application to switch between the scenarios, thereby adapting the characteristics of a CNN-based application scenarios and allow for run-time switching between these scenarios, we represent a CNN-based application with SBRS using the novel SBRS Model of Computation (MoC), proposed in Section 7.
 We note that, being associated with multiple scenarios where every scenario is a CNN, the CNN-based application with SBRS can have high memory cost.
 As explained above, high memory cost is undesired for applications executed at the edge.
 To reduce the application memory cost, we introduce, as part of the SBRS MoC, the efficient reuse of components (layers and edges) among the different scenarios, and within every scenario.
-To ensure high application responsiveness to a scenarios switch request, we propose the SBRS transition protocol (see Section 9).

-The SBRS transition protocol specifies switching from the old application scenario to a new application scenario so that both old and new scenarios remain consistent, and the new scenario starts to execute as soon as possible.
+To ensure high application responsiveness to a scenarios switch request (SSR), we propose the SBRS transition protocol (see Section 9).
+The SBRS transition protocol specifies switching from the old application scenario to a new application scenario so that both old and new scenarios remain consistent, and the new scenario starts to execute as